cheqd/product/product-essentials/why-cheqd.md

 ### 🌎 **Community Pool**

-* With every transaction on the cheqd network [2% of the transaction fee](https://gov.cheqd.io/getting-started/learning-the-basics/network-parameters) is collected and added to a savings pot known as a [Community Pool](https://gov.cheqd.io/contributing/community-pool)&#x20;
+* With every transaction on the cheqd network [2% of the transaction fee](https://gov.cheqd.io/getting-started/learning-the-basics/network-parameters) is collected and added to a savings pot known as a [Community Pool](https://gov.cheqd.io/contributing/community-pool)
 * This Community Pool  that can be used accelerating the development of new features on cheqd, or even donating to good causes, such as environmental sustainability
-* The cheqd Community Pool is currently just shy of [500,000 CHEQ](https://explorer.cheqd.io/), and [anyone can propose](https://gov.cheqd.io/contributing/community-pool) how this is used&#x20;
+* The cheqd Community Pool is currently just shy of [500,000 CHEQ](https://explorer.cheqd.io/), and [anyone can propose](https://gov.cheqd.io/contributing/community-pool) how this is used

 ## Current partners building on cheqd

 * Since its founding in November 2021, cheqd has gained adoption with partnerships across the SSI ecosystem.
-* Through its network for SSI vendors, cheqd disrupts established identity paradigms and creates new trusted data marketplaces.&#x20;
+* Through its network for SSI vendors, cheqd disrupts established identity paradigms and creates new trusted data marketplaces.
-* Our partnership network now includes **37 SSI vendors** and is continuing to grow - the majority of which securing the [cheqd network as validators](https://explorer.cheqd.io/validators).&#x20;
+* Our partnership network now includes **37 SSI vendors** and is continuing to grow - the majority of which securing the [cheqd network as validators](https://explorer.cheqd.io/validators).
 * Additionally, key investors include[ Outlier Ventures,](https://outlierventures.io/)[ Evernym](https://www.evernym.com/) (recently acquired by[ Avast](https://www.avast.com/en-gb/index#mac)),[ Tendermint Ventures](https://tendermint.com/ventures/), [CMCC Global](https://www.cmcc.vc/).

 ![cheqd Partnership Ecosystem](<../.gitbook/assets/cheqd Partnership Infographic.png>)

 ## Partnering with cheqd

-cheqd is well positioned as the market-leading tokenized SSI network to collaborate with multiple types of partners, and bring multiple verticals and use-cases to the network:&#x20;
+cheqd is well positioned as the market-leading tokenized SSI network to collaborate with multiple types of partners, and bring multiple verticals and use-cases to the network:

 * Self-Sovereign Identity or Decentralised Identity Vendors
 * Consortiums
 * Consultancies
 * Enterprise
-* System Integrators&#x20;
+* System Integrators
-* Advisory firms&#x20;
+* Advisory firms
-* Web3, Web5 companies&#x20;
+* Web3, Web5 companies
 * Governments

 We will be launching a self-serve partnership platform to help connect our SSI vendors, consultancies and Web 3.0 partners with compatible use cases and industry verticals and connect with “end-customers” (enterprise, web3 companies, government).